jahanna4/python-challenge/README.md

 # Python Challenge

-The purpose of this challenge is
+The purpose of this challenge was to analyze financial records and election results.